vuejs/vue-cli/docs/dev-guide/plugin-dev.md

 ## Getting started

-A CLI plugin is an npm package that can add additional features to a project using Vue CLI.
+A CLI plugin is an npm package that can add additional features to the project using Vue CLI.
 These features can include:

 - changing project webpack config - for example, you can add a new webpack resolve rule for a certain file extension, if your plugin is supposed to work with this type of files.
 Say, `@vue/cli-plugin-typescript` adds such rule to resolve `.ts` and `.tsx` extensions;
 - adding new vue-cli-service command - for example, `@vue/cli-plugin-unit-jest` adds a new command `test:unit` that allows developer to run unit tests;